syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 ### Create new worker nodes

 Create a set of new worker nodes.
-For detailed information on how to do this, refer to [Add a worker node](../08.add-a-worker-node/default.en.md)
+For detailed information on how to do this, refer to [Add a worker node](../08.add-a-worker-node/default.en.md):

 ### Disable scheduling on old worker nodes

-You can disable scheduling onto a worker node with `kubectl cordon ${node}`.
-Example:
+You can disable scheduling onto a worker node with `kubectl cordon ${node}`:

 ```shell
 $ kubectl cordon kubermatic-w9tk8cmw62-hm5vl